trepechov/carlifebydani/README.md

   - Download and install [Local WP](https://localwp.com/).
 Ask someone for backup file.
   - Or use your favorite tool that supports PHP and MySQL.

-2. Navigate to the `/wp-content/themes` folder in your WordPress installation and clone this repository using `git clone`.
+2. Navigate to the `/wp-content/themes` folder in your WordPress installation and clone this repository using `git clone` this repo.

 3. Navigate to the cloned repository by running `cd carlifebydani` and install the necessary dependencies by running `npm install`.